ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-stage1-conveyance}

-This is set of parameters pertaining to the origin network and the destination network, and the technical capabilities supported by the peer gateways.
+This is the set of parameters pertaining to the origin network and the destination network, and the technical capabilities supported by the peer gateways.
+Some of these parameters must be previously agreed to during the Stage-0 negotiations, which is outside the scope of this document.

 Some network-specific parameters regarding the origin network may be relevant for a receiver gateway to evaluate its ability to process the proposed transfer.